 Your LPG installation is carefully sited to ensure that it is safe and compliant with industry codes of practice.
 Please contact us before undertaking any building work around the LPG vessel, pipework or regulators so that we can discuss and ensure that the works planned do not compromise this and that it remains safe for us to deliver to.

 The area surrounding the vessel needs to be kept clear from a source of ignition – including cars and other vehicles, as well as weeds, long grass, foliage, and combustible materials.

-We go into further detail below, but these diagrams also show a standard domestic installation.
-Other tank sizes have different distances:
+We go into further detail below, but these diagrams also show a standard domestic installation for either an underground or above ground LPG tank.

 150 to 500 litres = 2.5 metres